Fully Loaded (2000): Storylines

-Another predominant rivalry heading into the event was between Triple H and Chris Jericho.
+Another predominant rivalry heading into the event was between Triple H, and Chris Jericho.
 At King of the Ring, Jericho had kissed Triple H's storyline wife Stephanie McMahon-Helmsley as an act of humiliating her, though Stephanie's interference had ended up costing Jericho the King of the Ring tournament quarter-final match against Kurt Angle.
-The following night on the June 26 episode of Raw is War, Jericho had a match against X-Pac, who was a member of Triple H's faction D-Generation X and was accompanied by Stephanie, who had sought revenge against Jericho for the previous night.
-X-Pac defeated Jericho after interference from both Stephanie and Road Dogg and afterwards, Jericho was attacked by X-Pac and Road Dogg, enabling Stephanie to get her revenge and humiliate Jericho by slapping him in the face and kicking him in the groin.
-Later on that night, Jericho retaliated by costing Triple H a triple threat match against The Rock and Kurt Angle.
-On the June 29 episode of SmackDown!, Triple H demanded that Commissioner Mick Foley make a match between himself and Jericho that night.
-Commissioner Foley responded by making a six-man tag team match, pitting Triple H and his DX teammates Road Dogg and X-Pac against Jericho and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), which DX won.
-On the July 3 episode of Raw is War, Foley announced that Jericho and Triple H would wrestle in a match at Fully Loaded.
+The following night on the June 26 episode of Raw is War, Jericho had a match against X-Pac, who was a member of Triple H's faction D-Generation X, and was accompanied by Stephanie, who had sought revenge against Jericho for the previous night.
+X-Pac defeated Jericho after interference from both Stephanie, and Road Dogg, and afterwards, Jericho was attacked by X-Pac, and Road Dogg, enabling Stephanie to get her revenge, and humiliate Jericho by slapping him in the face, and kicking him in the groin.
+Later on that night, Jericho retaliated by costing Triple H a triple threat match against The Rock, and Kurt Angle.
+On the June 29 episode of SmackDown!, Triple H demanded that Commissioner Mick Foley make a match between himself, and Jericho that night.
+Commissioner Foley responded by making a six-man tag team match, pitting Triple H, and his DX teammates Road Dogg, and X-Pac against Jericho, and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), which DX won.
+On the July 3 episode of Raw is War, Foley announced that Jericho, and Triple H would wrestle in a match at Fully Loaded.
 On the July 10 episode of Raw is War, Jericho had a match against Road Dogg, with the former defeating the latter.
-This led to tension within DX backstage, culminating with a match between Triple H and X-Pac.
-Near the end of the match, Jericho had come out to attack Triple H, but unbeknownst to him, the entire scenario was an elaborate trap set by Triple H and DX, which led to Jericho being attacked and injured.
-A week later on the July 17 episode of Raw is War, Foley, at the demand of Jericho, had made Jericho and Triple H's upcoming match at Fully Loaded a Last Man Standing match.
-Also from within the same night, near the end of the main event tag team match between Triple H and Kurt Angle against The Undertaker and Kane, Jericho had unexpectedly appeared while being constantly held back by a large group of WWF referees and officials.
-Jericho's own appearance had cost Triple H the match, soon leading to Jericho attacking Triple H before being stopped and restrained by both the referees and officials.
+This led to tension within DX backstage, culminating in a match between Triple H, and X-Pac.
+Near the end of the match, Jericho had come out to attack Triple H, but unbeknownst to him, the entire scenario was an elaborate trap set by Triple H, and DX, which led to Jericho being attacked, and injured.
+A week later on the July 17 episode of Raw is War, Foley, at the demand of Jericho, had made Jericho, and Triple H's upcoming match at Fully Loaded a Last Man Standing match.
+Also from within the same night, near the end of the main event tag team match between Triple H, and Kurt Angle against The Undertaker, and Kane, Jericho had unexpectedly appeared while being constantly held back by a large group of WWF referees, and officials.
+Jericho's appearance had cost Triple H the match, soon leading to Jericho attacking Triple H before being stopped and restrained by both the referees and officials.